luisadha/progsche-demo/README.md

 > mksh progsche.sh --help'

 # USAGE legacy
-After all the above processes are done, open your Terminal Emulator by jackpal:
+See Raw content "https://raw.githubusercontent.com/luisadha/progsche/main/progsche.sh" and tap Download icon at your browser, then open your Terminal Emulator by jackpal:
 Type "su" without the quotes then Enter.
 And

 Short way
-1. NON-PATH Location, path: /sdcard (!!
+1. NON-PATH Location, path: /sdcard/downloads (!!
 Match where the script file is located!!)

     Type `cd /sdcard` then Enter.

+    Type `cd downloads` then enter.

-    Type again `sh progsche.sh` then Enter.
+    Type `sh progsche.sh` then Enter.

 2. PATH Location.